Downloading and Installing DXLab Applications

 WinWarbler PDF Deutsche Hilfe

-Defect Logs, and Enhancement Logs are useful in identifying changes made over time if you haven't been monitoring the release notes that accompany availability announcements; links to these logs are provided in the Available Releases table below.
+Release Notes, Defect Logs, and Enhancement Logs are helpful in identifying changes made over time; links to this information for each DXLab application are provided in the Available Releases table below.

 Available DXLab Releases

-DXLab applications can be manually downloaded via hyperlinks in the table below, or via any of several worldwide distribution sites
+DXLab applications can be manually downloaded via hyperlinks in the table below, or via any of several worldwide distribution sites; if you do this (instead of directing the Launcher to install and upgrade a DXLab application you seek),

-Application Most Recent Full Release Most Recent Development Release Auxiliary Files Versions Defect Logs Enhancement Logs
+Application Most Recent Full Release Most Recent Incremental Release Auxiliary Files Release Notes Versions Defect Logs Enhancement Logs

 Commander 5.8.7